Francisco de Borja y Aragón

-Francisco de Borja y Aragón, conde de Rebolledo, prince of Squillace (1581 – September 26, 1658) was a Spanish writer, official in the court of King Philip III of Spain, and, from December 18, 1615 to December 31, 1621, viceroy of Peru.
+Francisco de Borja y Aragón, Prince of Squillace, Count of Mayalde (1581 – September 26, 1658) was a Spanish writer, official in the court of King Philip III of Spain, and, from December 18, 1615 to December 31, 1621, viceroy of Peru.

 Biography

-Borja y Aragón was born in Madrid, son of Juan de Borja y Castro and his second wife Francisca de Aragón Barreto.
+Francisco de Borja y Aragón was born in Madrid, son of Juan de Borja y Castro and his second wife Francisca de Aragón Barreto.
 He was a descendant of King Ferdinand of Aragon and of Rodrigo Borgia (Pope Alexander VI).
 He was also related to Charles V, Holy Roman Emperor and Saint Francis Borgia.
 Born and educated in Spain, he became an important official in the Spanish court.
 He was knight commander of the military Order of Santiago and lord of the bedchamber to the king.
 He was also known as a man of letters.
 He was appointed viceroy of Peru in 1614, and assumed office the following year.

 In Peru, he reorganized the University of San Marcos.
-He also founded, in Cuzco, the Colegio del Príncipe for sons of the Indigenous nobility and the Colegio de San Francisco for sons of the conquistadors.
+He also founded, in Cuzco, the Colegio del Príncipe for sons of the indigenous nobility and the Colegio de San Francisco for sons of the conquistadors.
 He established the Tribunal del Consulado, a special court and administrative body for commercial affairs in the viceroyalty.
 He also strengthened the navy and the artillery and gave a great impulse to mining in the district of Chucuito, thereby increasing the revenue of the government of the colony.

 In 1617 he divided the government of Río de la Plata into two, Buenos Aires and Paraguay, both dependencies of the Viceroyalty of Peru.
 He was a supporter of the Jesuits, and collaborated with them in the suppression of idolatry and witchcraft.
 A 1617 decree issued in his capacity as Viceroy, (Don Francisco de Boria Principe de Esqvilache Conde de Mayalde Gentilhombre dela Camara del Rey Nuestro Señor Su Vírrey lugar teníente, Gouernador, y Capitan General) is held by the National Library of Peru.

 On the death of his patron, Philip III, Borja y Aragón returned to Spain, embarking on December 31, 1621.
 There he dedicated himself to poetry, reworking and publishing some of the poems of his youth and writing new works in verse and prose.
 He died in Madrid in 1658.

+Poet

+Francisco de Borja was a member of the famous Medrano Academy, founded by Sebastián Francisco de Medrano.
+In Medrano's Favores de las Musas, Borja is mentioned:

+I turned my attention to Francisco de Borja y Aragón, prince of Squillace, for whom heaven not only made him illustrious in blood but also equaled his genius, which was outstanding in all sciences and faculties.

 The people of Lima knew him as el Virrey poeta (The Poet Viceroy) because of his literary talent.